CephalofairGames/frosthaven-faq/index.md

 **How does my Formation Attack mastery work?** You must attack at least three enemies in each of three different formation attack actions.
 The enemies do not need to be different, but the formation actions do.
 This Mastery is generally not possible until Level 3 at the earliest, though some items may enable it.

+**Set for the Charge (1, top)** - The top works on forced movement as well as normal movement.

+**At All Costs (1, top) - Is the self-damage rolled into one 'source' or do I take 1 damage individually for each ally whose HP increases?** Each instance of 1 damage is treated as an individual source of damage.

 **Some formation attack actions like Let Them Come (3) have abilities after the attack which reference the attack's hexes.
 Do I need to perform the attack to perform these abilities?** Yes.
 An ability in an action with a formation attack that references the attack's hexes requires the formation attack to have been performed.
 In the case of Let Them Come, if no enemies were attacked in this formation, no heal takes place.

-**Set for the Charge (1, top)** - The top works on forced movement as well as normal movement.

 **Boldening Blow (4, top)** - The "target one enemy" limitation applies to both the Attack and the Disarm.
 You are attacking and disarming *one* target in the red hexes.